Mirko117/bank/README.md

 3. Set up the database

+- If using Docker you can skip this step since the database will be initialized inside container.

-- Ensure PostgreSQL is installed and running on your machine
+- Ensure PostgreSQL is installed and running on your machine.
-- Create a database for the project using the following command (if you plan to tun on sqlite3 you should skip this step):

-    ```
-    createdb web_bank_db
-    ```

 - Apply the database migrations by running:
     ```bash